alan-maguire/wss/README.md

 after doing so the latest generation will then give us an indication of current working set size.

-We might ask this: why are the pages accessed by our application not always in the latest generation?
-XXX check this!
-From reading the documentation it appears that multi-generational LRU does its best to avoid walking each page, starting with page table entries (PTEs) when assessing recency.
-Fine-grained checking only happens on reclaim when pages age out.

 ## How accurate is it?

 We see above that the accuracy is not as fine-grained as idle page tracking;